tinevancorenland/todolist/README.md

 The JSX gets read as HTML, but I want a personal greeting...
 Therefor I want to use Javascript variables, and I can to this by placing them between { ... }

 The variables are defined inside the function, above the return statement.

+### Props

+Props are arguments passed into components, through HTML attributes.